-length of time or number of seizures) Initial dosage: how much rectal diazepam is given initially?
-(Note recommended number of milligrams for this person) What are the usual reactions to rectal diazepam? · What action should be taken if there are difficulties in the administration of rectal diazepam such as constipation/diarrhoea? addit de dendapation, diamineda.
+Initial dosage: how much rectal diazepam is given initially?
+(Note recommended number of milligrams for this person) What are the usual reactions to rectal diazepam?
+What action should be taken if there are difficulties in the administration of rectal diazepam such as constipation/diarrhoea?
 Can a second dose of rectal diazepam be given?
 Yes/No If Yes , after how long can a second dose of rectal diazepam be given? (state the time to have elapsed before re-administration takes place) How much rectal diazepam is given as a second dose? (state the number of milligrams to be given and how many times this can be done after how long) When should the person's usual doctor be consulted?

-When should 000 he dielled for emergency help?
-When should 999 be dialled for emergency help? if the full prescribed dose of rectal diazepam fails to control the seizure Yes/No Other (Please give details)
+When should 999 be dialled for emergency help?

+\Box if the full prescribed dose of rectal diazepam fails to control the seizure $% Z{\rm es}/No$ \Box

+Other (Please give details)

 Who Should:

-rectal diazepam? (ideally someone sho 'First Aid at Work'): ould be trained in at least 'Emergency
+administer the recta Aid,' preferably 'Firs should be trained in at least 'Emergency

-witness the adr staff of the sam ministration of rectal diazepam? (this slae sex): hould normally be another member of
+witness the adminis staff of the same se s should normally be another member of

-Who/where needs to be informed?
+Who/where needs to be in nformed?

 Parent Tel:

 Prescribing Doctor: Tel:

 Other: Tel:

-Use of Rectal Diazep This plan has bee oam" log sheet (Appendix 12) en agreed by the following: must be recorded on the "Record of
+example, Oral Diazepam All occasions when rect already administered within t ctal diazepam not be used? (for the lastminutes) d must be recorded on the "Record of

+This plan has been a greed by the following:

-Prescribing Docto or
+Prescribing Doctor

 Name Signature Date

-Authorised perso n(s) trained to administer re ctal diazepam
+Authorised person(s) trained to administer r rectal diazepam

-Name Signature Date

-Name Signature Date
+Name Signature Date Name Signature Date